 As with humans, dogs can also benefit from a varied diet rich in plant polyphenols.
 Some human foods are toxic to dogs, however.
 So, if you’re considering making your own dog food at home or topping up a meat-only diet with plant foods, make sure to check for possible problem foods with a resource such as the SPCA.

-My pup is now almost 9 years old and for a couple of years, a good while ago, I made her homecooked meals.
-Even with a degree in human nutrition, and the benefit of working alongside veterinarians at the time for a start-up dog food company, it was hard to know if I was giving her everything she needed to be happy and healthy.
+My pup is now 11 years old and for a couple of years, a good while ago, I made her homecooked meals.
+I have a degree in human nutrition and was working with veterinarians at the time for a start-up dog food company, but it was still hard to be sure I was giving my pup everything she needed to be happy and healthy.
 Sure, I had the nutritional standards for complete and balanced pet foods from AAFCO in front of me but, boy howdy, was it a lot of work to figure out vitamin and mineral content for every batch, especially when I’d sub, say, quinoa for rice or chickpeas for peanut butter to give her a bit of variety.

-One other important consideration is the need for a slow dietary transition.
-A dog used to eating one type of food will almost certainly have digestive upset if switched immediately to a different diet.
-In general, you’ll want to transition them to new food over a week to ten days.
-Substitute a little of their current food each day for the new food and gradually increase the amount each day until the switch is complete.
+If you do want to switch your pup to a totally new food, do it slowly.
+This means transitioning them gradually over a week to ten days.
+Substitute a little of their current food each day for the new food and slowly increase the amount each day until the switch is complete.

 ‘Meat meal’ and the 4Ds